hikercomet/wingdings-translator/README.md

 ### Overview

 Converts Japanese, English, and Roman characters to Wingdings.
-A wonderful (?)
-Chrome extension!!
+A fun and quirkyChrome extension!!

 This Chrome extension provides a unique and fun browsing experience by translating web page text into the iconic Wingdings font.
 It also includes a personal dictionary feature, allowing you to register custom words (such as proper nouns or technical terms) to improve conversion accuracy.